• Skip to primary navigation

 • 2 cups vegetable broth

-• 1 tablespoon white wine vinegar
+• 1 tbsp white wine vinegar

-• 4-5 tablespoon grated parmesan cheese
+• 4-5 tbsp grated parmesan cheese

 Instructions